moomoohorse321/approxMLIR/README.md

-# An out-of-tree dialect template for MLIR
+# ApproxMLIR

-This repository contains a template for an out-of-tree [MLIR](https://mlir.llvm.org/) dialect as well as a approxMLIR `opt`-like tool to operate on that dialect.
+ApproxMLIR is an MLIR dialect for representing approximate computations for various applications.
+It is designed to facilitate the development of algorithms that can tolerate some level of approximation, which can lead to improved performance and reduced resource usage in various applications.

 ## How to build